Early and Extended Helium Reionization Over More Than 600 Million Years of Cosmic Time: Comparing He 2 Absorption with the Coeval H 1 Ly Forest

 \subsection{Qualitative Comparison of the Coeval \ion{He}{2} and \ion{H}{1} Ly$\alpha$ Spectra}

 Figure~\ref{fig:h1he2spc} presents the coeval \ion{H}{1} and \ion{He}{2} Ly$\alpha$ absorption spectra of the 6 \ion{He}{2}-transparent sightlines from our Cycle~17 survey, highlighting the variance in \ion{He}{2} absorption at similar redshifts (e.g.\ the $2.76<z<2.86$ \ion{He}{2} Gunn-Peterson trough in SDSS~J0936$+$2927 vs.\ the very patchy localized absorption in SDSS~J0924$+$4852 over the full covered redshift range $2.66<z<2.94$).
 Some \ion{He}{2} transmission regions show substructure with corresponding \ion{H}{1} lines, for example toward SDSS~J0924$+$4852 at $z\simeq 2.86$ and $z\simeq 2.92$.
 A few regions have high \ion{H}{1} and \ion{He}{2} transmission, e.g.\ toward SDSS~J0924$+$4852 at $z\simeq 2.71$ and $z\simeq 2.89$.
-On average, however, \ion{H}{1} and \ion{He}{2} absorption do not appear well correlated (or even anti-correlated).
-There are numerous regions of weak \ion{H}{1} absorption but strong \ion{He}{2} absorption, e.g.\ at $2.76<z<2.86$ toward SDSS~J0936$+$2927.
-By the same token, we identify multiple instances of strong \ion{H}{1} Ly$\alpha$ absorption with non-zero \ion{He}{2} transmission, e.g.\ at $z\simeq 2.76$ toward SDSS~J0924$+$4852 and at $z\simeq 2.81$ toward PC~0058$+$0215 (Fig.~\ref{fig:h1he2spc}).
-Together, these examples indicate a significant dispersion in the $n_\mathrm{HeII}/n_\mathrm{HI}$ Ly$\alpha$ optical depth ratio.
+On average, however, \ion{H}{1} and \ion{He}{2} absorption do not appear well correlated.
+While several instances of strong \ion{H}{1} Ly$\alpha$ absorption with non-zero \ion{He}{2} transmission might be explained by the low resolution of the \ion{He}{2} spectra, there are numerous regions of weak \ion{H}{1} absorption but strong \ion{He}{2} absorption, e.g.\ at $2.76<z<2.86$ toward SDSS~J0936$+$2927.
+Together, these examples indicate a significant dispersion in the number density ratio $n_\mathrm{HeII}/n_\mathrm{HI}$.
 They further suggest that the different \ion{He}{2} absorption patterns are primarily due to variations in the ionization level as a sign of ongoing \ion{He}{2} reionization \citep{shull10,worseck11b}.
 While we do not expect a one-to-one relation between the \ion{H}{1} and \ion{He}{2} fluxes even for a constant $n_\mathrm{HeII}/n_\mathrm{HI}$ due to thermal broadening, low COS resolution and Poisson noise, the indication for an anti-correlation of \ion{H}{1} and \ion{He}{2} absorption deserves further exploration (see Section~\ref{sect:h1he2tau} below).